zhenyu92/Avg_Annual_Salary/Readme.md

-# International Country Census Data Insights Powered by Google Data Studio
+# New York Average Annual Salary Data Insights Powered by Tableau 2019
 This project is a part of the learning milestone of a Udemy course delivered by [Kirill Eremenko](https://www.udemy.com/tableau-2018/).

 ### Author